Clonmany Community Pantry – What is it?

 Clonmany Community Pantry is an initiative that we are extraordinarily passionate about.
 The seeds of the pantry idea were first planted in 2018 when Clonmany Community Centre first became aware of FoodCloud – a national solution for food redistribution in Ireland.
 A partnership was soon established and we took our first step in a long term plan to tackle food waste, hunger and poverty in Inishowen.
 Staff at Clonmany Community Centre were further inspired by Change Makers Donegal who highlight the UN’s sustainable development goals and our vision expanded to include improving community health, well-being and the environment.
 We aim to connect people with nutritious food, helpful resources and with one another within our community.

 Clonmany Community Pantry was officially launched in 2020 during the initial Covid-19 lockdown to ensure zero hunger in the community.
 FoodCloud connects us with local retailers with surplus food to ensure no good food goes to waste.
-Since working with FoodCloud, Clonmany Community Pantry has collected and redistributed over 4000 kg of food (the equivalent of approx. 10,000 meals) and has over 13,000 kg of CO2 savings.
+Working in conjunction with FoodCloud, in the year of 2022 alone, Clonmany Community Pantry collected and redistributed over 16,000kg of food (the equivalent of approx. 38,000 meals) and has over 51,250kg of CO2 savings.
 FoodCloud have been so impressed by our Community Pantry that they recently invited our manager to make a presentation to the Board of Directors which was met with an overwhelmingly enthusiastic reaction.

 Alongside Clonmany Community Pantry you will also find